 How long do cracked nipples take to heal when breastfeeding?

-Cracked nipples are the worst but they do not last forever.
-If you find that you’re nipples are going through it, first, take a break.
+Cracked nipples are the worst, but they don’t last forever (praise be!).
+If you find that your nipples are going through it, first, take a break.
 Healing should take about 10 days, give or take.
 However, with treatment, it could speed up the recovery timeline a little bit.